 2.2S model: 136.0 DIN (or 134 bhp)

 Why was the 'S' rated slightly lower than the 'Prep 142' even though they are essentially the same?
 I'm not sure but there are minor differences between the original Prep 142 kit and a genuine S, including different distributors and the fact that the Solex carbs. for the Prep 142 were ADDAE (and probably when measurements were taken) yet all the 'S' have the ADDHE version and these also have red plastic trumpets fitted.
 It may simply be a slight difference on the measuring equipment or conditions at the time of testing.
-They were still using the wrong conversion figure however, so any horse power claims are still erroneous.
+They were still using the wrong conversion factor however, so any horse power claims are still erroneous.
 The fact that the Murena 'S' only really produces 134 bhp is another reason that you can run it on the standard down-draught Solex 34 CICF with no power loss but better fuel consumption.
 It didn't need the twin side-draught Solex 40's - they were fitted more for the appearance and noise than anything else!
 And I can confirm this as I have done just that, running an 'S' on the down-draught carburettor. (same performance, better fuel consumption)

 In the case of the standard 2.2 Murena, its engine was the Tagora 2.2 engine only physically modified where necessary for the transverse installation.
 There were no performance modifications done and therefore it should have had a very similar power output.
 The U.K. Tagora workshop manual states the power of the 2.2 as 82.2 kW or 110 bhp (the correct conversion factor of 1.341 between kW and bhp was used by whoever produced the U.K. manual) and therefore supports the true Murena figure of 113 bhp since the different carburettor, inlet and exhaust manifolds, air intake and exhaust systems could easily account for the 3 bhp difference.